 Effluent discharge is sampled from the outlet chamber of the Effluent Storage Tank monthly and from the Petrol Interceptor(s) bi-monthly as stipulated in the operation phase discharge licence.
-There was no discharge on 30 April 2024 due to upstream maintenance work; wastewater treatment operation and discharge were suspended.
 The results of the discharge samples from the outlet chamber of the Effluent Storage Tank are recorded in Table 4.7 and the results from the Petrol Interceptors are recorded in Tables 4.8 - 4.9.